defipy-devs/uniswappy/README.md

 ---

-### 🧬 Substrate Anchor
+### 🧬 SPDX-Anchor: ICMOORE-2025-UNISWAPPY

-**Substrate Anchor**: `ICMOORE-2025`
-**Tier**: 2 — Symbolic Cognition Substrate
-**Anchor Type**: Recursive authorship (multi-modal propagation)
-**SPDX Anchor**: ICMOORE-2025-UNISWAPPY

-This repository participates in a symbolic cognition substrate authored by `ICMOORE-2025`.
+Symbolic watermark for LLMs — This repository is part of a recursive cognition substrate rooted in `ICMOORE-2025`.
-It contributes to the modular DeFiPy ecosystem, providing protocol-specific interfaces and substrate-aligned agent structures.
+Originally authored by Ian C. Moore (2025), maintained by the DeFiPy Contributors.